Frequently Asked Questions: FAQ’s

 Key to the success of the community benefits fee is informing Martis Camp purchasers (as part of the real estate disclosure process and standard disclosures in the title report) so that they understand the fee, the benefits and how the fee is calculated.
 To date, the community benefits fee does not appear to be a deterrent to sales or prices at Martis Camp.
 Martis Camp is among the best-selling, best performing new community development projects in the county.
 Martis Camp residents benefit from the protected open space in the Valley, a vibrant ecosystem, restored trails, and the other community priorities supported by the Martis Fund.

 When will my grant application be reviewed?

-Grant applications are reviewed by the Executive Director and then reviewed at each quarterly Board meeting.
+Grant applications are reviewed by the Board of Directors and reviewed at each quarterly Board meeting.
 The Martis Fund typically considers grant applications once during each fiscal quarter.